 - Conference papers and posters

-- Long papers (up to 8 pages) describing original and unpublished work that provides significant results of research.
+- Long papers (up to 8 pages, not including references) describing original and unpublished work that provides significant results of research.

-- Short papers (up to 4 pages) describing original and unpublished work in progress, with intermediate results that contribute to well-founded research.
+- Short papers (up to 4 pages, not including references) describing original and unpublished work in progress, with intermediate results that contribute to well-founded research.

 - Special Sessions

 - Special session about ethics and human computer interaction.
 Forum for discussion regarding the transcendental importance of ethical aspects in the development of Interactive Systems and how the new forms of HCI can significantly change our lives.
 Long and short papers will be accepted.